Volyoviax-Team/sideview-section/README.md

 # sideview-section

 how to commit from terminal
-- git commit -m "commit name"
+- git commit -a -m "commit name"
 - git push -u origin main

 how to update local repo with remote-origin